 Can your device run Stardew Valley?

-The most important or the most logical question that you need to ask yourself, can your laptop or PC or platform run Stardew Valley?
+The most important or the most logical question that you need to ask yourself is, can your laptop or PC, or platform run Stardew Valley?
 I mean, that’s very obvious.
-Stardew Valley isn’t a heavy AAA game that really needs you to invest in the latest AMD or Intel processors and the better GPUs of nVidia.
+Stardew Valley isn’t a heavy AAA game that needs you to invest in the latest AMD or Intel processors and the better GPUs of Nvidia.